TRIPURA RAHASYA

 11. I could not pursue the conversation then and felt

 like a beggar maid before a queen.
-However I prayed to him
+However I prayed to

 and he directed me to Thee.